Saturday, March 10, 2012

 18.03.12.
 Orange / white, plastic bollards, steel mesh fence cordon.
 Red zone, serial quake trashed Christ Church Cathedral.
 War Memorial, Novotel, crane left

-During my November trek to Christ Church Cathedral, CERA had hung laminated pics on steel mesh fence cordons, boasting about bldgs CERA would demolish: Milano Bldg / KFC, demolition in progress; 24 Hour Dairy, demolished.
-BZN, ANZ, Clarendon Tower, Grant Thornton, PWC high rises.
-Little demolition progress by CERA contractors, so far.
+During my November treks to Christ Church Cathedral, CERA had hung laminated-pics on steel-mesh-fence-cordons boasting about the buildings CERA would demolish: Milano Bldg / KFC a demolition-in-progress; 24 Hour Dairy already demolished; BZN, ANZ, Clarendon Tower, Grant Thornton, PWC high-rises.
+Despite CERA's boasting, there was little demolition-progress of those high-rises by CERA contractors, so far!

 10.03.12.
 Steel mesh fence cordon.
 Red zone, post quake, CERA demolition HQ, Cathedral Sq.
 Abandoned IBM, old PO, Telecom behind.
 IBM would be demolished